 - Children aged 3 to 7: two 100-mg sachets at a time, with a maximum of eight to ten sachets a day.

-Always follow the prescribed dosage and read the package leaflet closely before use.
-Ascal is not suitable for children under the age of three, unless prescribed otherwise by a doctor.
+Always follow the prescribed dosage and read the package leaflet carefully before use.
+Carbasalate calcium is not suitable for children under the age of three, so they should not take Ascal unless prescribed by a doctor.